Pull-ups are among the classic exercises for a reason. They are fantastic at building upper body strength and endurance.

 They also help develop power, quality muscles, body awareness, and explosiveness.
 However, they can be hard to do properly especially for beginners.

-Are a beginner?
+Are you a beginner?
 If so, you have come to the right place!
 I was also once like you, and I personally know the struggle of doing even one successful pull-up.
 In this article, I will teach you how to do pull-ups for beginners like you and the different steps and exercises to prepare your body for regular pull-ups.
 Scroll down and let’s get started!

 What Makes Pull-ups So Hard?